theRealAph/ScopeLocals/README.md

 share some kind of security policy too.

 Because virtual threads are still threads, it is legitimate to for a virtual thread to carry thread-local variables.
-The short-running nature of virtual threads means that the crap programming model of thread locals doesn't matter because it doesn't matter when they die at a prodigous rate - `remove()` isn't necessary when a thread, virtual or not, terminates.
+The short lifetime of virtual threads means that the programming model of thread locals doesn't matter, because it doesn't matter when they die at a prodigous rate - `remove()` isn't necessary when a thread, virtual or not, terminates.
+However, if you have a million threads and every one has its own inevitably mutable set of thread local variables, the memory footprint may become significant.

 Unfortunately, thread locals present another problem in the era of virtual threads, because thread locals may be inheritable.